roualdes/MATH131/_sources/week-04.md

 In this section, we'll learn about **file paths**.
 File paths are not Python specific.
 A file path is like the URL of a specific file on your computer.
 Each file on your computer has an address and that address is called a file path.

 So far we've relied on a dataset that already exists on your machine.
-The main reason behind this is because file paths can be confusing at first.
+The main reason behind this is that file paths can be confusing at first.
 And so we've delayed this topic until near the end.
 Invariably, though, you will need to load your own dataset.